hydroper-jet/lang/spec/1.0/source/src/flex/.pre/overview/jetxml.md

 ## \<Script\>

-The `<Script>` tag may appear once in the root of a JXML file to attach code to the class block.
+The `<Script>` tag may appear once in the root of a JetXML file to attach code to the class block.